netzmacht/contao-toolkit/docs/dca/callbacks.rst

 Developing own callbacks
 ------------------------

-If you want to create a callback class for your data container *tl_example* Toolkit provides a base callback class for you.
-The idea behind the callback class is to support dependency injection so that you can create a clean callback class.
+If you want to create a callback class for your data container *tl_example* Toolkit provides an abstract listener containing the Data container manager.

-To use the callback simply create the class, register it as a service and use the :code:`callback($methodName)` method to register the callback in the data container array.

 .. code-block:: php

    <?php

     // ExampleCallbacks.php
-    class ExampleCallbacks extends Netzmacht\Contao\Toolkit\Dca\Callback\Callbacks
+    class ExampleCallbacks extends Netzmacht\Contao\Toolkit\Dca\Listener\AbstractListener
     {
         /**
          * Name of the data container.